fetchai/agents-aea/docs/tac-skills.md

 The `OEFSearchHandler` deals with `OefSearchMessage` types returned from the [OEF search node](../oef-ledger)

-The `TransactionCleanUpTask` is responsible for cleaning up transactions which are no longer likely to being settled with the controller AEA.
+The `TransactionCleanUpBehaviour` is responsible for cleaning up transactions which are no longer likely to being settled with the controller AEA.

 ### Models